 In assessing an application for such developments, the submission of an assessment of the likely impact of the development on air quality and any mitigation measures that are proposed will be required.
-Appendix 1 sets out what would require to be submitted as part of an air quality assessment.
+Appendix 1 sets out what is required as part of an air quality assessment.